Rleis88/IDS6938-SimulationTechniques/Homework3/Readme.md

 *What are steering behaviors?*

 In computer animaltion, *steering behaviors* can be defined as methematical formulas used to simulate "flocking" behvaiors similar to the movement of birds, schools of fish, and other groups of behavioral agents.
-Above, I introduced agents and agent-based simulation.
+Above, I introduced agent-based simulation.
 Steering behaviors can help program the behavioral aspects of agents in a way that allows for close-to-natural, improvized movement in an efficient way using simple forces (called *steering forces*; [Bevilacqua, 2012a](https://gamedevelopment.tutsplus.com/tutorials/understanding-steering-behaviors-seek--gamedev-849)).
 Types of steering behaviors and forces will be described in more detail later in the present document and implemented using C++ programing in Visual Studio.
 While ther are many ways to program agent behvaior, in the present document I focus on a specific model called Boids Model.

 Here is an [example](https://www.youtube.com/watch?v=tEGR6NN-cQc) of a similar project.
 This video shows how the agent(s) *should* move based on their steering behaviors.